kontena/kontena-stacks/zookeeper/README.md

 Prerequisites: You need to have working Kontena Container Platform installed.
 If you are new to Kontena, check quick start guide.

-Zookeeper is a stateful services, therefore you must first create a Kontena volume.
-For a local volume run the following commands:
+Zookeeper is a stateful service, therefore you must first create a Kontena volume.
+For a local volume run the following command:

 ```
 $ kontena volume create --scope instance --driver local zookeeper-cluster-data